-Column Name Datatype Description

-ROW_TYPE 3 Byte string The type of row, specified as:

-EXT - existing EXP - expected

-Column Name Datatype Description

-NEW - new

-DEL - delete

-ACTION_TYPE 1 Byte string The type of action, specified as:

-I - insert

-U - update

-D - delete

-CONFLICT_TYPE 4 Byte string The type of conflict, specified as:

-MISS - missing row

-MSMT - timestamp mismatch

-CNST - constraint violation

-NONE - no violation a

-CONFLICTS_ON TINYINT Whether a constraint violation is associated with the

-PRIMARY_KEY primary key.
+Column Name Datatype Description ROW_TYPE 3 Byte string The type of row, specified as: EXT - existing EXP - expected NEW - new DEL - delete ACTION_TYPE 1 Byte string The type of action, specified as: I - insert U - update D - delete CONFLICT_TYPE 4 Byte string The type of conflict, specified as: MISS - missing row MSMT - timestamp mismatch CNST - constraint violation NONE - no violation CONFLICTS_ON PRIMARY_KEY TINYINT Whether a constraint violation is associated with the primary key.
 1 for true and 0 for false.

-DECISION 1 Byte string How the conflict was resolved, specified as:

-A - the incoming action is accepted

-R - the incoming action is rejected

-CLUSTER_ID TINYINT The DR cluster ID of the cluster that last modified

-the row

-TIMESTAMP BIGINT The timestamp of the row.

-DIVERGENCE 1 Byte string Whether the resulting action could cause the two cluster to diverge, specified as:

-C - the clusters are consistent
+DECISION 1 Byte string How the conflict was resolved, specified as: A - the incoming action is accepted R - the incoming action is rejected CLUSTER_ID TINYINT The DR cluster ID of the cluster that last modified the row TIMESTAMP BIGINT The timestamp of the row.
+DIVERGENCE 1 Byte string Whether the resulting action could cause the two cluster to diverge, specified as: C - the clusters are consistent

-D - the cluster may have diverged

-TABLE_NAME String The name of the table.

-CURRENT TINYINT The DR cluster ID of the cluster reporting the

-CLUSTER_ID conflict.

-CURRENT BIGINT The timestamp of the conflict.

-TIMESTAMP

-TUPLE JSON-encoded string The schema and contents of the row, as a JSON-

-encoded string.
-The column is limited to 1MB in

-size.
-If the schema and contents exceeds the 1MB

-limit, it is truncated.
+Column Name Datatype Description D - the cluster may have diverged TABLE_NAME String The name of the table.
+CURRENT CLUSTER_ID TINYINT The DR cluster ID of the cluster reporting the conflict.
+CURRENT TIMESTAMP BIGINT The timestamp of the conflict.
+TUPLE JSON-encoded string The schema and contents of the row, as a JSON encoded string.
+The column is limited to 1MB size.
+If the schema and contents exceeds the 1M limit, it is truncated.